Feedback

 BUS 270Introduction to Project Management5 CRW, Sp

 Focuses on management principles, methods, and tools to effectively plan and implement complex projects.
 Includes project scoping, preparation, planning, and monitoring.
 Covers classical techniques and new methodologies; spreadsheet-based tools; and probabilistic project simulation from strategic, tactical, and operational perspectives.
+Lab hours are required for this course.

 Prerequisites: BTEC 131 (was CS 121) and BUS 144 with a grade of C or better, or instructor permission.